zacares/flutter_drift_simolus3/docs/docs/setup.md

 But drift can do so much more!
 These pages provide more information useful when getting started with drift:

-- [Dart tables](dart_api/tables.md): This page describes how to write your own Dart tables and which classes drift generates for them.
+- [Dart tables](dart_api/tables.md): This page describes how to define your own tables in Dart.
+  For an overview of the classes drift generates for tables, check out [row classes](dart_api/rows.md).
 - For new drift users or users not familiar with SQL, the [manager](dart_api/manager.md) APIs for tables allows writing most queries with a syntax you're likely familiar with from ORMs or other packages.